Red Clover: A Simple Spring Herb for the Home Apothecary

 Can you mix red clover with other herbs?

 Yes.
-It blends well with raspberry leaf, nettle, oat tops, lemon balm, mint, and many other nutritive herbs.
+It blends well with raspberry leaf, nettle, oat tops, lemon balm, and mint.

 A Must-Have 'Weed' for the Apothecary